Discovering Novel Therapies for

 Low Dose Naltrexone for Enhanced Dopamine Signaling

-PharmoRx Therapeutics' patented method for improving dopamine signaling involves the use of low dose naltrexone (LDN) in combination with widely prescribed dopamine-related medications that are currently being used to treat a variety of central nervous system diseases, such as depression.
-We believe that our discovery provides us with a platform for enhanced therapies for several types of depression, as well as a number of impulsive compulsive disorders such as binge eating disorders and cocaine addiction.
+PharmoRx Therapeutics' patented method for improving dopamine signaling involves the use of low dose naltrexone (LDN) in combination with widely prescribed dopamine-related medications that are currently being used to treat a variety of central nervous system diseases, such as restless leg syndrome (RLS) and treatment resistant depression (TRD).
+We believe that our discovery provides us with a platform for enhanced therapies for RLS and TRD, as well as a number of impulsive compulsive disorders such as binge eating disorders and cocaine addiction.

-Our first study was performed to quantitatively confirm our hypothesis that LDN could prevent or reverse desensitization at D2 and D3 receptors, allowing sustained efficacy of dopaminergic agents at lower doses.
-Our research then led us to select treatment resistant depression as the first disease to target with our novel platform of enhanced dopaminergic signaling, particularly given that an effective therapy for treatment resistant depression (TRD) has eluded the pharmaceutical industry for decade.
+Our second study was performed to quantitatively confirm our hypothesis that LDN could prevent or reverse desensitization at D2 and D3 receptors, allowing sustained efficacy of dopaminergic agents at lower doses for TRD.
+The results of this test were impressive as well, particularly given that an effective therapy for treatment resistant depression (TRD) has eluded the pharmaceutical industry for decade.

 We are also engaged in research of other therapeutic areas for its proprietary enhancement of dopamine active medications for the following diseases: